 In the Collection Metadata page, edit the metadata under the Basic and Advanced tabs, as necessary.

-To view the metadata properties for a specific collection, deselect the remaining collections in the collections list.
+To view the metadata properties for a specific collection, cancel the selection of the remaining collections in the collections list.
 The metadata editor fields are populated with the metadata for the particular collection.

 Click Save & Close from the toolbar, and then close the confirmation dialog.